antonybudianto/angular-starter/README.md

 ```bash
 gulp test
 ```
-and it'll compile all TypeScript files, start Karma, then remap Istanbul coverage so that it shows TypeScript coverage, not the transpiled Javascript coverage.
+and it'll compile all TypeScript files, start Karma, then remap Istanbul coverage so that it shows TypeScript coverage, not the transpiled JavaScript coverage.

 ![Coverage result](http://s33.postimg.org/w7m9ckdkf/Screen_Shot_2016_06_04_at_8_15_53_AM.png)